bc-swat/iis-service-start-stop/README.md

 # IIS Service Action

-A GitHub action that can start, stop, or restart an On-Prem IIS servers.
+This action will start, stop, or restart an on premises IIS service.

 ## Index <!-- omit in toc -->